The most advanced system for neuron tracing and reconstruction, neuron analysis, and 3D brain mapping

 When you acquire image stacks with Neurolucida, the software directs the motorized stage, camera, and, for fluorescent images, the filter wheels and mirror cubes.
 This means that Neurolucida automatically captures the images so you can work on other projects.
 Image stacks can also be saved to Biolucida, an application for managing and sharing large image data sets.

 Neurolucida on whole slide images

-Neurolucida can capture 2D (x,y) and 3D (x, y,z) whole slide images (high resolution digital images of your specimen) with the addition of the Virtual Tissue Module, but Neurolucida also supports whole slide images from providers such as Aperio and Hamamatsu.
-Working with whole slide images gives you the freedom to create neuron reconstructions and analyze them on any computer (even those not connected to a microscope), and also gives you a permanent digital file of your specimen that can be easily stored on Biolucida Cloud, MBF’s image viewing, sharing, and storing software.
+Neurolucida can capture 2D (x,y) and 3D (x,y,z) whole slide images (high resolution digital images of your specimen) with the addition of the Virtual Tissue Module, but Neurolucida also supports whole slide images from providers such as Aperio and Hamamatsu.
+Working with whole slide images gives you the freedom to create neuron reconstructions and analyze them on any computer (even those not connected to a microscope), and also gives you a permanent digital file of your specimen that can be easily stored on Biolucida Cloud, MBF’s image viewing, sharing, and storing application.

 Serial section reconstructions